 Spicy Pickled Onions

-- Boil 2 cups of water.
-Add the sliced red onion and allow to boil for 1 minute.
-Remove from the heat and strain out the onion.
+3. Blanch the sliced red onions in a pot of 2 cups of hot boiling water for 1 minute.
+Remove from heat and strain out the onion.

-- Place the onion in a small bowl.
+4. Place the onion in a small bowl.
 Add the remaining ingredients.
-Make sure the onion is covered with the vinegar.
-Allow to marinate for at least 30 minutes.
+Ensure the onion is covered with vinegar.
+Marinate for at least 30 minutes.

 Pickled Onion & Corn Relish